crimsonsunset/jsg-logger/docs/roadmap.md

 ### **Phase 10: Developer Experience Enhancements** 🎯 FUTURE
 **Goal**: Make JSG Logger deployment effortless for new projects with zero friction onboarding

+*Note: This phase moved to lower priority as DevTools UI enhancement takes precedence based on gap analysis revealing only 20% of library capabilities currently exposed in UI.*

 **Current State Analysis:**
 - ✅ **Easy to use**: `JSGLogger.getInstance({ configPath: './logger-config.json' })`